ShitijHalder/shitijhalder.github.io/README.md

 HTML/CSS
  • JavaScript
- •Responsive design
+ • Responsive design
- •WordPress customization
+ • WordPress customization

 Android Development
 As an experienced Android developer, I enjoy building mobile applications that are functional, user-friendly, and solve real-world problems.
 Whether you need a native Android app or a cross-platform solution, I can help you create an app that stands out.
 My skills include:

- •Java/Kotlin
+ • Java/Kotlin
- •Android Studio
+ • Android Studio
- •RESTful APIs
+ • RESTful APIs
- •Firebase integration
+ • Firebase integration

 Photography
 Photography is my passion, and I love capturing beautiful moments and turning them into timeless memories.
 Whether you need portraits, landscapes, or event photography, I can help you create stunning visuals that tell a story.
 My skills include:

- •Composition
+ • Composition
- •Lighting
+ • Lighting
- •Editing
+ • Editing
- •Adobe Creative Suite
+ • Adobe Creative Suite

 Contact Me
 If you're interested in working with me or just want to say hi, feel free to get in touch!
 You can reach me at shitijhalder4@gmail.com or connect with me on LinkedIn to learn more about my experiences and projects.